-In this post, we will explain how to calculate how many calories you need to consume to lose weight so that you can organize your diet to shed those kilos effectively.
+In this post, we will explain how to calculate how many calories you should eat per day to lose weight so that you can organize your diet to shed those kilos effectively.
 We have also provided a daily calorie calculator below to simplify the process.
 But before, we find interesting to give you a brief explanation of different concepts related to calories.

 Definition of calorie